cabforum/forum/SCWG-charter.md

    * its membership-qualifying audit is revoked, rescinded or withdrawn;

-   * fifteen (15) months have elapsed since the end of the audit period of its last membership-qualifying audit; or
+   * fifteen (15) months have elapsed since the end of the audit period of its last membership-qualifying audit; **_or_**

    * its currently-issued certificates are no longer treated as valid by at least one (1) Certificate Consumer Member of the SCWG.

 **(c) Suspension Procedure:** Any Member who believes any of the above circumstances is true of any other Member may report that Member on the SCWG Public Mail List.
 The SCWG Chair will then investigate, including asking the reported Member for an explanation or appropriate documentation.
-If evidence of continued qualification for voting membership is not forthcoming from the reported Member within five (5) working days, the Chair will announce that such Member is suspended and has become a Probationary Member, such announcement to include the clause(s) from the above list under which the suspension has been made.
+If evidence of continued qualification for voting membership is not forthcoming from the reported Member within five (5) working days, the Chair will announce that such Member is suspended and has become a Probationary Member, such announcement to include the clause(s) from one of the above lists under which the suspension has been made.

 A Probationary Member who believes that it then meets the membership criteria under the relevant clauses shall post evidence to the SCWG Public Mail List.
 The SCWG Chair will examine the evidence, and if appropriate, reinstate the member, by public announcement.

-A Probationary Member may participate in SCWG and Forum Meetings, Teleconferences, and on the SCWG and Forum's discussion lists, but may not propose or endorse ballots or take part in any form of voting.

 Votes cast before the Voting Member's suspension is announced will stand.

 **6. Voting structure:** In order for a ballot to be adopted by the SCWG, two-thirds or more of the votes cast by the Certificate Issuers must be in favor of the ballot and more than 50% of the votes cast by the Certificate Consumers must be in favor of the ballot.
 At least one member of each voting class must vote in favor of a ballot for it to be adopted.
 Quorum is half the average number of voting members (cumulative of both Certificate Issuer and Certificate Consumer classes) that have participated in the previous three SCWG Meetings or Teleconferences (not counting subcommittee meetings thereof).
 For transition purposes, if three meetings have not yet occurred, quorum is ten (10).

-**7. Summary of the work that the WG plans to accomplish:** As specified in Scope section above.
+**7. Summary of the work that the SCWG plans to accomplish:** As specified in Scope section above.

-**8. Summary of major WG deliverables and guidelines:** As specified in Scope section above.
+**8. Summary of major SCWG deliverables and guidelines:** As specified in Scope section above.

 **9. Primary means of communication:** listserv-based email, periodic teleconference calls, and face-to-face meetings.